converspace/activitypush-specification/README.md

 `bobs.host` should check that the `actor` and the `object` of the `activity` are the same as the one it received in the notification.

-Activity Pingback is agnostic to how Activities are represented as long as it has an `actor` URL, a `verb` and an `object` URL.
+ActivityPush is agnostic to how Activities are represented as long as it has an `actor` URL, a `verb` and an `object` URL.
 For example, instead of the `application/stream+json`, 'alices.host` could have returned an HTML representation containing activity [microformats](http://microformats.org/wiki/activity-streams) or RDFa.

 ## See also